-To date, we have financed our operations primarily through funding received from collaboration and license agreements, private placements of our common and preferred shares and our initial public offering, or IPO, as well as through the receipt of government funding.
-As of March 31, 2016, we had cash and cash equivalents of \$56.1 million.
-We received \$38.5 million of proceeds, net of underwriting discounts and commissions but before offering expenses, from our IPO and \$4.1 million of proceeds, net of underwriters' fees but before offering expenses, from the concurrent private placement to an affiliate of Genentech.
-Our IPO and concurrent private placement each closed in November 2014.
+To date, we have financed our operations primarily through funding received from collaboration and license agreements, private placements of our common and preferred shares and public offerings of our common shares as well as through the receipt of government funding.
+As of September 30, 2016, we had cash and cash equivalents and marketable securities of \$69.5 million.
+In September 2016, we completed an underwritten public offering of 3,450,000 of our common shares at a public offering price of \$7.50 per common share.
+We received approximately \$24.3 million of proceeds, net of underwriting discounts and commissions but before offering expenses.

 We have incurred significant operating losses since inception.
-We had a \$3.3 million net loss for the three months ended March 31, 2016 and an accumulated deficit of \$123.0 million from inception through March 31, 2016.
+We had a \$17.0 million net loss for the nine months ended September 30, 2016 and an accumulated deficit of \$136.7 million from inception through September 30, 2016.
 We expect to continue to incur significant expenses in excess of our revenue and expect to incur operating losses over the next several years.
 Our net losses may fluctuate significantly from quarter to quarter and year to year.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future as we continue our research and preclinical and clinical development of our product candidates; expand the scope of our current studies for our product candidates, including under our collaboration agreements; change or add additional manufacturers or suppliers; seek regulatory and marketing approvals for any of our product candidates that successfully complete clinical studies; seek to identify and validate additional product candidates; acquire or in-license other product candidates and technologies; make milestone or other payments under our in-license agreements including, without limitation, our agreements with the University of British Columbia, or UBC, and the Memorial University of Newfoundland, or MUN; maintain, protect and expand our intellectual property portfolio; attract and retain skilled personnel; establish a sales, marketing and distribution infrastructure to commercialize any products for which we or one of our collaborators may obtain marketing approval, and maintain commercial rights; create additional infrastructure to support our operations as a public company and our product development and planned future commercialization efforts; and experience any delays or encounter issues with any of the above.